-The applicant's proposal is to construct two separate accessory buildings on the lands, one for a detached garage for the purpose of storage, and the other as a pool house.
+As a note to the Committee, the original proposal was brought forward on January 20, 2020.
+The applicant's proposal has been revised to construct one accessory building on the lands for the intended purpose of a detached garage as well as covered outdoor seating area and associated pool house.
 The existing zoning on the land limits the size of an accessory building to the lesser of 50 m2 (538 ft2) or 3 % of lot coverage.
 In this case, 3 % of lot coverage would permit a maximum size of 1,287 m2 (13,853 ft2).
 Given the above, the lesser of the two would be a maximum permissible size of 50 m2 (538 ft2).

-In addition, the applicant is proposing a maximum permissible height for the accessory building in the format of a detached garage as 8.8m (28.8 ft), and the second a maximum height of 6.2 m (20.3 ft), where the existing Zoning By-law provision permits a maximum permissible height of 5.5 m (18 ft).
+The applicant is proposing a maximum permissible height for the accessory building in the format of a detached garage and attached pool house / outdoor covered seating area as 8.8m (28.8 ft), where the existing Zoning By-law provision permits a maximum permissible height of 5.5 m (18 ft).
 The purpose for the requested increase in height is not to create a larger interior height for the proposed structure, rather it is to match the proposed roof pitch for the single detached dwelling.
 Since the maximum height for an accessory building is based on the grade to peak, the high pitch of the proposed roof is necessitating a sizeable variance request.